edobranov/graphmatrix/ReadMe.md

 |  D  |   |   |   |   |     |
 | ... |   |   |   |   |     |

+The left-hand column depicts all vertices, while the top-most row depicts all edges.
 If this was VertexIn.txt, then it signifies that vertex A receives edge 2, vertex B receives edges 1 and 4, etc.

 The main() function contains one matrix for each file, and controls communication between the two in order to retrieve paths.